xriss/premake-4.x/README.md

 will install luajit+lfs using apt-get

+	./puremake.sh

+will run premake4 using the installed luajit

-I'm happy with including a snapshot of puremake lua code in my larger projects, but I'm less happy with the extra dependency of requiring a premake binary or having to build one.
+I'm happy to including a snapshot of premake4 lua code in my larger projects, but I'm less happy with the extra dependency of requiring a premake binary.

-It depends on your needs, maybe the standard premake4 fat executable is best for you, but I think it is nice to have puremake as a pure lua premake4 option.
+It all depends on your needs, maybe the standard premake4 fat executable is best for you, but I think it is nice to have puremake as a pure lua premake4 option that reduces the complexity of my builds.